Aim:

 Per- and Polyfluoroalkyl Substances (PFAS), known as ‘forever chemicals’, are extensively used in industrial and consumer applications due to their exceptional persistence properties.
 Attributed to the enduring characteristics, these substances have a detrimental impact on human health when their residues persist in the environment.

 While current remediation approaches primarily rely on physical adsorption and chemical oxidation processes, recent studies have emerged regarding the potential of microbial degradation as a cost-effective solution.
 However, the effectiveness of this approach is still subject to debate, necessitating further investigations.
-The proposed WG will bring together experts from multidisciplinary fields and collaborate on researching, developing, and promoting cutting-edge bioremediation strategies that target PFAS contamination across various environmental matrices, including water, wastewater, and soil.
+The proposed WG brings together experts from multidisciplinary fields and collaborate on researching, developing, and promoting cutting-edge bioremediation strategies that target PFAS contamination across various environmental matrices, including water, wastewater, and soil.

 Interested?